anyscale/madewithml.github.io/docs/courses/mlops/feature-store.md

     )
     ```

-Once we've defined our feature views, we can apply it to push a version controlled definition of our features to the registry for fast access.
-It will also configure our registry and online stores that we've defined in our [feature_store.yaml](https://github.com/GokuMohandas/MLOps/blob/main/features/feature_store.yaml){:target="_blank"} file.
+Once we've defined our feature views, we can `apply` it to push a version controlled definition of our features to the registry for fast access.
+It will also configure our registry and online stores that we've defined in our `feature_store.yaml`.

 ```bash
 cd features